leny/grunt-todo/README.md

 Default value: `false`

 When logging the founded marks to file, add an *github's markdown* checkbox for each mark.
+When logging the found marks to a file, add a [github flavoured markdown](https://github.com/blog/1825-task-lists-in-all-markdown-documents) checkbox for each mark.

 ### Usage Examples